 Chen Yi and Qiao Qiao put a hand on either of her shoulders, giving her a supportive pat.

-Producer Lin cleared his throat before saying, “Because our summer special program already ended, we should think of another program to take its slot to keep listeners.
+Producer Lin cleared his throat before saying, “Because our summer special program already ended, we should think of another program to take its slot and keep listeners interested.
 Do you guys have any suggestions?”
 His eyes passed Sonia at that time.
 “Sonia?”

 Angela had to poke Sonia slightly on the back to get her attention.
 She snapped to attention awkwardly and shook her head at Producer Lin.